Learn how to filter, read, update, and clear the dependency column on monday boards using the platform API

 updated_at Date | The column's last updated date. |

-value JSON | The column's JSON-formatted raw value.
-This field will always return null.
+value JSON | Always return null.
 Use linked_items and linked_item_ids instead. |

-| Operators | Compare values |
+| Operators | Compare Values |

 |---|---|

-not_any_of | The item IDs to filter by |
+not_any_of | Item IDs to exclude |

-is_empty | null |
+is_empty | [] |

-is_not_empty | null |
+is_not_empty | [] |

-The following example returns all items on the specified board that are dependent on item 9876543210.
+The following example returns all items that depend on item 9876543210.

 query {